Dear PBIS Rewards –

 Lack of administrator buy-in

 Buy-in works from the top down.
-If Administration isn’t 100% invested in making a PBIS program work, it trickles down to the teachers and staff.
+If Administration isn’t 100% invested in making a PBIS initiative work, it trickles down to the teachers and staff.
 After all, if Administration isn’t going to enforce it, why should the staff make the effort?

 Administration overwhelmed by tiers of implementation

-On the surface, a PBIS program can seem simple.
+On the surface, a PBIS initiative can seem simple.
 But the tiers of implementation are designed to refocus attention on positive behaviors.
 Escalation into discipline takes a longer route.
 If your administration doesn’t understand these tiers of implementation, it can seem overwhelming.
 If it seems too difficult, it won’t be pushed, and things will revert to the traditional system of punitive response to infractions.
 Truthfully, the old way is easier because it’s more familiar.
 But if you’re invested in improving school climate, the old way has to go away.

 Teachers misunderstanding implementation